 But I’d just studied your material in Sunday school, and God kept nudging me to put the principles into action.
 So I finally asked our president if I could try to help.
 To my surprise he said, “Go ahead; what have we got to lose?”

 I knew each of the men personally since I’d worked on their computers.
 (As you put it in your teaching, I had a “relational passport” with each of them.)
 So when I asked if I could talk with them about the situation, they agreed.

 Through individual conversations I gained an insight into the cause of their falling out.
 A previous supervisor had been jealous of their close relationship.
 As a result he deliberately fed each man’s pride and planted critical ideas about the other.
 This is what had driven them apart.

 When the three of us met to talk, the tension between them was tangible.
-I started by recalling all the success of their joint efforts over the years.
+I started by applying the wisdom of Philippians 4:8-9 by encouraging them to recall all the success of their joint efforts over the years.
 They softened just a bit but would still not look at each other.